hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/stencil.md

 domain sizes.
 To lower the representation, we require all dimensions of the iteration domain have been inferred at compile time.

+!!! abstract "Domain Shorthand Notation"
     When clear from context, the shorthand notation `[x, y, z]` may be used instead.

+    For example, `spst.cartesian<1, ?, 3>` is equivalent to `spst.cartesian<1, ?, 3>`

 #### Interval Types